-The worst dial test indicators are Chinese, Japanese and - sorry to say - American.
+Here's the odd part: The worst dial test indicators are Chinese, and - sorry to say - American.
 We'll let you figure out the manufacturers in question.

 Accupro vanity dial appears on indicators made in China and Germany.
 The Chinese indicators are worthless and can not be repaired.
 The German indicators are the Puppitast series made by Mahr-Federal.

 Alina (Switzerland) indicators were made by Compac until the mid-1960's.
 They are no longer available and spare parts are exhausted.
-We can still repair Alina Model 88 but nothing else.
+The Alina Model 88 indicator was a superior version of the American-made Last Word indicator.

 Baker (China) indicators are cheap throw-aways for which parts are not available.
 We have been told that they are somewhat longer lived than other Chinese brands.
 Replacement contact points are not available but Compac points will fit, in a pinch.